-- Certificate I: Sheridan Teaching Seminar - Reflective Teaching
+- Sheridan Teaching Seminar - Reflective Teaching (Certificate I)

 Develop and refine fundamental teaching and assessment strategies and communication skills based on how students learn

-- Certificate IV: The Teaching Consultant Program
+- The Sheridan Teaching Consultant Program (Certificate IV)

 Core features of Sheridan certificate programs: